Right Back (album)

-Right Back is the debut album by Long Beach Dub Allstars, released September 28, 1999 through DreamWorks Records.
-It was followed up by the album Wonders of the World in 2001.
+Right Back is the debut album by Long Beach Dub Allstars, released September 28, 1999, through DreamWorks Records.
+It was followed by the album Wonders of the World, in 2001.

 "Saw Red" is a cover of a Barrington Levy song, "She's Mine".

+Critical reception

+Exclaim! wrote that "Eric Wilson's bass lines and the background scratching provided by 'The Field Marshall' (Goodman) will make you feel the need to pop in your old recordings of 40 Oz.
+To Freedom or Robbin' the Hood."

 Track listing

 Guest artists

 This album features many additional artists, including: